For any business, cash flow is vital, and this is especially so for SMEs who are not as well capitalized.

 By answering the above 2 questions, you’ll be able to gauge the quality of your cash flow.

 The net cash flow from operating reflects the net cash flow attributed to normal business operations, which is the net value of the operating cash inflow minus operating cash outflow.

-Net profit, from the perspective of the Profit and Loss Statement answers the question of whether the company is profitable for the relevant financial year.
+Net profit, from the perspective of the Profit and Loss Statement reflects the profitability of the business for the relevant financial year.